ocy1/TRIO/README.md

 ## Citation
-If you find our work useful for your research, please consider citing:
+If you find our work helpful or use our code in your research, please consider citing our paper:

 ```bibtex
 @misc{zhang2026triotokenreductioninferenceobjective,